Easy Colourwork Socks – free pattern and tutorial

 Don’t forget to link your socks on Ravelry so that others can admire them, and if you would like to share them on other social media platforms, there are hashtags of #easycolourworksocks and #winwickmumsocks.
 I’m really looking forward to seeing how your colourwork turns out!

-This pattern and tutorial is free on this blog and will always remain so, but if you have enjoyed using it and would like to make a donation towards future projects, it will be gratefully received!
+This pattern and tutorial is free on this blog and will always remain so, but if you have enjoyed using it and would like to buy me a brew, it will be much appreciated!
 You can find the donation button on the sidebar on the left hand side.
 Thank you! xx

 Not to be included in any collection or used for profit without written consent of Winwick Mum.